 That means David Simon receives fairly typical remuneration for the CEO of a large company.
 Although this fact alone doesn't tell us a great deal, it becomes more relevant when considered against the business performance.

 The graphic below shows how CEO compensation at Simon Property Group has changed from year to year.

 Is Simon Property Group, Inc. Growing?

-Simon Property Group, Inc. has increased its earnings per share (EPS) by an average of 10% a year, over the last three years (using a line of best fit).
-It achieved revenue growth of 1.8% over the last year.
+Simon Property Group, Inc. has increased its earnings per share (EPS) by an average of 12% a year, over the last three years (using a line of best fit).
+In the last year, its revenue is up 1.2%.